miguelgargallo/Guia-Definitiva-Arch-Linux/19 Instalar rust ¿Cómo instalar rust, cargo y bottom en arch linux?.md

     sudo nano ~/.bashrc

-Paso 3: te saldrá algo tal que así: Sino te sale no te ralles, pongas nervioso y sigue la guía
+Paso 3: te saldrá algo tal que así: Sino te sale no pasa nada y sigue la guía

     warning: be sure to add `/home/tuNombre/.cargo/bin` to your PATH to be able to run the installed binaries